About children fighting

 Sibling fights: when to step in

-Sometimes it works to stand back from a sibling fight for a while, because this gives children the chance to sort it out for themselves.
-But it’s important to know when to step in to break up a sibling fight.
+Sometimes it works to stand back from a disagreement, because this gives children the chance to sort it out for themselves.

 Breaking up sibling fights: steps